Digital marketing for industrial & manufacturing companies

 4. Marketing automation + CRM

 The sales cycle for industrial companies can last weeks, months, or even years.
 To maintain relationships and communicate with personalized information, it’s essential to put a lead nurturing system in place.
 With a marketing automation + CRM tool, your audience receives tailored communication and content based on where they are in the sales funnel without all of the manual communication that sales and marketing teams would otherwise do.

 A marketing automation + CRM tool is a cost-effective way in helping you to support your sales management, deliver actionable insights, manage your email marketing campaigns and social media accounts, and facilitate team communication.
 The improved alignment between your sales and marketing teams will allow them to get more things done in less time while delivering more qualified leads and a better customer experience.
 Industry reports have shown that marketing automation has resulted in a 14.5% increase in sales productivity and a 12.2% reduction in marketing spend for industrial companies.

 Lastly, marketing automation can help you manage the relationship between your suppliers and distributors by capturing and automating all the communications, reminders and other notifications based on pre-defined triggers.

 5. Social media

 Social media can be an effective marketing channel for industrial companies.
-Beyond just “likes” and “clicks”, there are significant benefits of using social media in order to help you reach your business goals.
+Beyond just “likes” and “clicks”, there are significant benefits of using social media to help you reach your business goals.

 When you use LinkedIn, Twitter, Facebook, Instagram or YouTube to market your company, you can develop relationships with your clients and followers, create brand awareness, and learn about what others are doing in the industry.
 However, with your social media strategy, it’s always best to utilize and focus your time only on the platforms that your target audience is active on.